tanrax/RSSPAPER/README.md

   <a href="https://rsspaper.andros.dev/">👉 DEMO 👈</a> (My own feed generated daily with Github Actions)
 </p>

+Generate a static page with the latest news from your favorite feeds.
+Is it an RSS client?
+Yes, except that it generates an **HTML/PWA** that you can read or **install on your tablet or mobile** and to **update the news you must run it again**.

 ## Run

 1) Create a file `config.yaml` with the following content.
 You can also use `config.yaml.example` as a base config and change it to fit your needs.